-Working tax credit is a government payment to help with day-to-day expenses for working people on low incomes.
+Working tax credit is a means-tested government payment to help with day-to-day expenses for working people on low incomes.

 If you work a certain number of hours a week and have an income below a certain level, you could get up to £1,960 a year in working tax credit - plus an extra £1,000 as part of the government's measures to ease the financial effects of the coronavirus epidemic.

 This figure is called the ‘basic element’ of working tax credit.
 This is the part that everyone claiming working tax credit receives and is based on how much you earn.

 There are a number of extra elements that you might also be able to claim, but they depend on your circumstances.
 We’ll explain what the extra elements are, and who they apply to, later.

-You can get working tax credit whether you're employed or self-employed – you just need to be working.
+You can get working tax credit whether you're employed or self-employed – you just need to be working in some way.